Inverse Problems for Partial Differential Equations with Jump Discontinuities in Coefficients via Two-Stage Physics-Informed Deep Learning and Statistical Mixture Models: Methodology

+where $N_{\text{obs}}$, $N_{\text{res}}$, $N_{\text{bc}}$, and $N_{\text{ic}}$ denote the numbers of observation points, residual points, boundary points, and initial points, respectively.
+The nonnegative weights $\gamma_1$, $\gamma_2$ and $\gamma_3$ regulate the relative influence of the physics residual and the initial-boundary terms in the total loss, and their values need to be set appropriately based on factors such as the problem scale, the magnitude of observation noise, and other considerations.

-Since $\vartheta^{\text{pred}}$ is merely a learnable parameter updated directly through gradient descent, its convergence depends on the choice of initial values.
+Since $\hat{\theta}_p$ is merely a learnable parameter updated directly through gradient descent, its convergence depends on the choice of initial values.
 If the initial values are inappropriate, it can lead to prolonged training times or even convergence to incorrect values.
-Additionally, standard PINNs can only handle parameter inversion for PDEs with constant coefficients and are not suitable for PDEs with variable coefficients.
-To address the parameter inversion problem for PDEs with spatiotemporal variable coefficients, modifications to the standard PINNs network architecture are required.
+Additionally, standard PINNs can only handle parameter inversion for PDEs with constant coefficients and are not suitable for PDEs with discontinuously varying coefficients of the form \eqref{eq:piecewise_param}.
+To address the parameter inversion problem for PDEs with spatiotemporal jump-varying coefficients, modifications to the standard PINNs network architecture are required.